pflammertsma/blur-faces/readme.md

 pip install -r requirements.txt
 ```

 One more step, we need to set the right environment variable for the code to use.
-After the workshop, this keyfile will not work anymore.
+You will need to enable billing on your Google Cloud account and download the credentials json file.

 Linux and MacOS
 ``` python